Mycheaux/DB-conv/docs/readme.md

 ## Docker compose

-For the ease of use we further provide a `docker-compose.yml` in this repository.
+For ease of use, we further provide a `docker-compose.yml` in this repository.
 You can either copy it to your local system or just clone the whole repository, as described earlier.
-CUDA support is enabled by default, so make sure you prepared your execution system as described in the Docker only block above, or remove everyting including and after the `deploy:` key in the docker-compose file.
+CUDA support is enabled by default, so make sure you have prepared your execution system as described in the Docker only block above, or remove everything including and after the `deploy:` key in the docker-compose file.

-To adjust config, input, and output directory you can edit the left side of the volume declaration in the docker-compose file:
+To adjust the config, input, and output director,y you can edit the left side of the volume declaration in the docker-compose file:

 ```yaml
 volumes: